Willis Ward: Political career

-Willis Ward went on to earn a law degree from Detroit College of Law in 1939 and had a distinguished career as a lawyer and judge.
-In 1964, Ward spoke out against Barry Goldwater and in favor of Michigan Governor George Romney as a possible Presidential candidate.
+In 1964, Ward spoke out against Barry Goldwater and in favor of Michigan Governor George Romney as a possible presidential candidate.
 In 1966, Romney appointed Willis to the Michigan Public Service Commission, the state agency responsible for regulating Michigan's public utilities; Willis became chairman of the PSC in 1969, serving in that capacity until 1973.
 Ward later was elected a probate judge in Wayne County, Michigan.

 Ward was inducted into the University of Michigan Athletic Hall of Honor in 1981, as part of the fourth group inducted.
+He died of cancer, on December 30, 1983, at a hospital in Detroit.